-The length of the process is dependent on the goals of the client, and can be agreed at the first few sessions and discussed throughout.
+The length of the process and the type of approach used is dependent on the goals of the client, and can be agreed at the first few sessions and discussed throughout.

 For therapy to be effective, a commitment of either weekly or fortnightly sessions is recommended.

 Cost - Price ?